-Cases of (adaptive) reuse often raise questions about the Responding to the acute problem of empty churches, the Flemish importance, value and necessity of certain 'elements of architecgovernment set up a 'Project Office for Church Reuse' (Projectture'.38 These questions not only lead to bigger questions about bureau Herbestemming Kerken).36 At the initiative of the Flemish the core and the limits of architecture, but also about the relation Minister-President and the Flemish Government Architect, there is between formal and social ambitions of the Modern Movement. since 2016 the possibility to receive support in organizing a feasibility The social and spatial concepts of the examples, shared by liturgy study for partial or complete reuse of parish churches.37 Best-practise and modernism, were far ahead of their time and only became official cases feature in an inspiration library on the website, and researchguideline after the Second Vatican Council in 1965.
-Rome upholds by-design reports are free to download.
-Though the Project Office them to this day, although society seems to have moved on.
-In a way, maintains a high standard, no particular attention is paid to the fate of the old question needs repeating, this time in the context of heritage stained-glass windows. conservation, reuse and sustainability: How to reconcile places of worship with an evolving society?
+Responding to the acute problem of empty churches, the Flemish government set up a 'Project Office for Church Reuse' (Project-bureau Herbestemming Kerken).36 At the initiative of the Flemish Minister-President and the Flemish Government Architect, there is since 2016 the possibility to receive support in organizing a feasibility study for partial or complete reuse of parish churches.37 Best-practise cases feature in an inspiration library on the website, and research-by-design reports are free to download.
+Though the Project Office maintains a high standard, no particular attention is paid to the fate of stained-glass windows.

+7. CONCLUSION

-7. CONCLUSION The ideas behind this relatively young heritage - the Gesamtkunst The reuse of Modernist churches puts a strain on the integrity of character, the interdependence of architecture, interior and the liturgical interior, which consists of an architectural shell and translucent facade, the role of filtered, coloured, signified daylight its furnishings in an indivisible unity.
-Stained-glass windows hold a in architectural space - are not outdated.
-Issues such as transparspecial place herein, somewhere between architecture, interior and ency, the relation between indoor and outdoor, or between ideals, use, space and matter are as relevant as ever.
-The question is: How art.
-Though there are approximately a thousand examples from the 20th century in Flanders alone, the cases presented demonstrate to reintroduce or enhance historical awareness, and especially, the how Catholic church architecture started to adopt the art and architecture of Modernism early on, at the instigation of the liturgical renewal.
+The reuse of Modernist churches puts a strain on the integrity of the liturgical interior, which consists of an architectural shell and its furnishings in an indivisible unity.
+Stained-glass windows hold a special place herein, somewhere between architecture, interior and art.
+Though there are approximately a thousand examples from the 20th century in Flanders alone, the cases presented demonstrate how Catholic church architecture started to adopt the art and architecture of Modernism early on, at the instigation of the liturgical renewal.
 The Liturgical and the Modern Movements shared a conception of architectural space as a Gesamtkunstwerk.
 The idea that a liturgical space should create a modest, uncluttered, pure atmosphere for the community of believers resonated with the ideals of Modernism.
 In addition, modern architecture offered a range of new techniques, such as reinforced concrete and glass-in-concrete, spatial concepts and non-figurative compositions that could replace and sometimes outshine historicising solutions.